lsst-sitcom/sitcomtn-068/index.rst

 Methodology
 ================
-The goal of this study was analyze the velocities, accelerations and jerks of every slew in Winter 2022/Spring 2023.
+The goal of this study was to analyze the velocities, accelerations and jerks of every slew in Winter 2022/Spring 2023.
 This was done using the azimuth and elevation velocity data (derived from position encoders) stored in the EFD.
 To reduce noise and following the method described in `SITCOMTN-067 <https://sitcomtn-067.lsst.io/>`__ The velocity data was smoothed (using a top hat kernel size=100) and fit with a cubic spline, this spline was then differentiated to obtain acceleration.
 Then the acceleration spline was smoothed and differentiated to obtain Jerk.

 We also used a `Savitzky–Golay filter <https://en.wikipedia.org/wiki/Savitzky%E2%80%93Golay_filter>`__ to create slew profiles and found similar results.

-This analysis was run all all slews identified in the EFD between the dates of 2022/11/01 and 2023/03/30.
+This analysis was run on all slews identified in the EFD between the dates of 2022/11/01 and 2023/03/30.

 Slew Identification
 --------------------